engr599-ic/P1_run_the_flow/README.md

 Now it's time to optimize for minimal overal layout area.
 Your task is to minimize the overall area without causing any DRC (Design Rule Check)/ connectivity errors.
 These frequently occur when the router tries to squeeze too many routes (signal wires) into a given area because it is too compact.

 We suggest starting by modifying the `create_floorplan` command in `pnr.tcl`.
-You will likely need to update `synthesis.tcl` also to achieve the best result.
+You will likely need to update `synthesis.tcl` and/or the RTL also to achieve the best result.

+Past classes have found it very difficult to use the high-density standard cell library.

 ## Evaluating success